Our 3.49% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 • If Canada's rate agenda diverges by more than 1.0% from the U.S. Federal Reserve, it could impact our dollar for an inflationary effect

-• Oil prices cracking the $100 ceiling due to global conflict would raise business input costs that could be passed on to consumers (currently, oil prices are nowhere near that height)
+• Oil prices cracking the $100 ceiling due to global conflict or increased demand would raise business input costs that could be passed on to consumers (currently, oil prices are nowhere near that height)

-• Global conflict, weather events, labour strikes, and trade wars could impact supply chains, resulting in higher input costs (and then consumer prices)
+• Impacted supply chains due to global conflict, weather events, labour strikes, or trade wars could result in higher input costs passed onto consumer prices

-(We've seen a monster hike of 1.0% in Canada during the past two years, though that sizable jump down is less likely to happen.)
+(We've seen a quadruple hike of 1.0% in Canada during the past two years, though that sizable jump down is less likely to happen.)

 Where will rates go in 2025?

-Assuming inflation continues to toe the line, rate drops of 0.25% will likely resume through Q1 of 2025 (at least).
+Assuming inflation continues to toe the line, BoC rate drops of at least 0.25% per meeting will likely resume through Q1 of 2025.

-For a while now, I've held a forecast of Canadian prime rates falling from peak by about 1.5% into the first quarter of next year and continuing to fall another 0.50% — for 2.0% in total.
+For months, I held a forecast of Canadian prime rates falling from peak by about 1.5% into the first quarter of next year and continuing to fall another 0.50% — for a 2.0% drop in total (to a 3.0% BoC resting rate).

-Many economists currently gauge the neutral rate to be around 2.75% (where the economy is neither stimulated nor repressed), and rates will likely need to go lower to stimulate the economy.
+Many economists currently gauge the BoC neutral rate to be around 2.75% (where the economy is neither stimulated nor repressed), and rates might need to go lower to stimulate an economy dragged down by an intense hike schedule over two years.

-Is there a danger that the prime rate could increase, despite talk of more cuts?
+Is there a danger that the prime rate could increase?

 There's always that danger, though the widespread economic softening already underfoot makes it unlikely for at least the next few months as rate cuts work their way through the economy.